An affordable base for young professionals and growing families that's filled with possibilities

 From blueprint to reality

 Key housing developments at the Hamptons, the Ortons and Fengate, are meeting our growing population’s needs.
-Luxury riverside living at Fletton Quays has set the standard for our city centre regeneration plans; it’s already provided the new UK headquarters for the Construction Industry Training Board (CITB), a new base for Peterborough City Council, and will also bring a Hilton Hotel and gin distillery to the city centre.
+Luxury riverside living at Fletton Quays has set the standard for our city centre regeneration plans; it’s already provided the new UK headquarters for the Construction Industry Training Board (CITB), a new base for Peterborough City Council, a Government Hub and a Hilton Garden Inn Hotel with rooftop bar set to open in 2023.

 masterplans for the city centre